Portuguese strike in protest at austerity measures

-LISBON (Reuters) - Portuguese strikers halted trains, shut ports and paralyzed most public transport on Thursday in protest at austerity measures and labor reforms imposed as a condition of a 78-billion-euro ($103 billion) EU-IMF bailout.
+LISBON (Reuters) - Portuguese workers halted trains, shut ports and paralyzed most public transport in the capital Lisbon on Thursday in protest at austerity measures and labor reforms imposed as a condition of a 78-billion-euro ($103 billion) bailout.

-Armenio Carlos, the new Communist leader of CGTP, the country’s largest union, wants its 700,000 members to send a signal to the centre-right government that the country will no longer tolerate the erosion of workers’ rights, lower salaries and record high unemployment.
+“Occupy the streets, block everything” is one of the slogans adopted by the workers, who say the reforms turn the clock back on employment rights, ramp up joblessness and erode living standards.

+Portugal’s largest union, the CGTP, aims to bring the country to a standstill, but the Portuguese have so far shown little interest in imitating the kind of protests seen in Greece.
+One trade union, the UGT, the country’s second-largest, has signed up to the reforms, and private sector workers have been reluctant to commit to the strike.

+Portugal, facing its worst recession since the 1970s, was forced to take a bailout from the European Union and International Monetary Fund in May last year after running up large debts.
+Some economists say it might need a second bailout as the recession deepens, putting its budget targets in doubt and jeopardizing its planned return to the bond markets late next year.

-The union could not say how many of its members had responded to the strike call, but said the country’s railway transport was crippled, including the international Lisbon-Madrid route.
+Strike organizers said the country’s railway transport was paralyzed, including the international Lisbon-Madrid route.
 Lisbon’s underground was shut at midnight.
 Many hospitals were only accepting emergencies.

-The government said it would not provide any figures on participation until the strike is over.

-The Portuguese have so far shown little inclination for the kind of frequent and violent protests seen in Greece.
-The 520,000-strong UGT, Portugal’s second-largest union, did not join Thursday’s strike and has signed up to labor market reforms required by the European Union and IMF in return for the bailout.

-The country, facing its worst recession since the 1970s, was forced to take a bailout in May last year after running up large debts.
-Some economists say it might need a second bailout as the recession deepens, putting its budget targets in doubt and jeopardizing its planned return to the bond markets late next year.

-Portugal is western Europe’s poorest country and followed Greece and Ireland in seeking a bailout to handle their crippling debts.
-Spain and Italy are also now facing austerity measures, and Italy’s largest trade union is planning a general strike over labor market reforms.
+The centre-right government is betting that relative public apathy will help it impose painful spending cuts and policy reforms to drag the country out of its debt crisis.

 The strikers say the new labor laws, which make it easier to hire and fire staff and which cut compensation for workers, mark the biggest step backwards for workers since Portugal’s return to democracy in 1974 after military rule.